 - Two passport pictures and a certified copy of the birth certificate must be presented at the time of application.
-Passport pictures can be taken at Media Services in the lower level of Olin Hall.
+Passport pictures can be taken at the Dining Services office on the upper level of the Jackson Campus Center.
 A certified copy of the birth certificate may be obtained by writing to the clerk of court in the county of birth.
 Passports will reach applicants approximately six weeks after the date of application.

 - NOTE: Students who are not U.S. citizens should notify the Center for International and Cultural Education as soon as they are accepted to a program so that office staff can check to see if additional documentation will be needed for crossing borders.

 Certain countries require an entry visa.
 Participants will be advised by the Center for International and Cultural Education regarding visa application and picture requirements.

 When students accept a place on a Gustavus approved program, they agree to support the policies and procedures set down to help ensure the success of the program.
 Students have a responsibility to make off-campus learning the best possible personal and academic experience.

 Students are expected to:

 - Conduct themselves in a responsible and mature manner at all times.
 This includes being sensitive to cultural dress, norms and behavior in the sites visited.
 The Faculty Director on Gustavus led programs will inform students of the appropriate attire, norms and behavior in each site, and it is the responsibility of each student to adhere to these requirements.

 - Cooperate with schedules for travel, movement at airports, and other areas concerning travel logistics.

 - Attend all classes and other scheduled activities.